Take a Walk- Join us for an Open Day

 The property is an example of permaculture design strategies that work in the Bega Valley providing self-reliance for an uncertain future.
 Visitors gain an understanding of good permaculture design for home and land and an understanding of why it works.

-Although the design is based on a rural property, and for a large family, the principles can be used in many situations including retrofitting properties, suburban areas, balconies-anywhere humans are living.
+Although the design is based on a rural property the principles can be used in any situation including retrofitting properties, suburban areas, balconies-anywhere humans are living.

 Since 1995 hundreds of people have visited our Permaculture Garden for inspiration, permaculture design ideas and to look at how our permaculture strategies have stood the test of time.
 It is always a pleasure to meet return and new visitors and welcome them to observe the way in which we are interacting with the land and to hear their feedback about our property.

-After the tour organic tea//coffee or seasonal cordials and seasonal cakes/muffins will be served and you will have time to wander the property on your own.
+After the tour organic tea//coffee and cakes/muffins will be served and you will have time to wander the property, including the house.

 Our detailed risk assessment with our obligations to you and your obligations to us is here.
 We assume that visitors will have read this risk assessment.